Rich Text & Media Blocks

 Rich Text block

-The Rich Text block adds a formatted text editor to your page.
-Unlike a plain text field, the Rich Text block gives you a full formatting toolbar so you can create polished, readable content directly on your Leenkies page.
+The Rich Text block adds a formatted text editor to your page with a full formatting toolbar for polished, readable content.

 What you can do